mgmarlow/mgmarlow.github.io/content/articles/2019-08-18-understanding-useselector-memoization/index.md

 re-renders.
 Try clicking "show" multiple times in this example:

 <iframe src="https://codesandbox.io/embed/sharp-jang-68cdh?expanddevtools=1&fontsize=14" title="sharp-jang-68cdh" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

+The message "SnackList rendering" is only logged when the value of `show` is changed to a new value.
+Our application no longer needlessly renders the list of snacks.